parduino/Femora/docs/technical/timeseries.rst

    timeseries/trig
    timeseries/pulsetrain

-The time series types available in MeshMaker provide various ways to define time-dependent behavior.
+The time series types available in FEMORA provide various ways to define time-dependent behavior.
 Follow the links above to explore the different time series types available.

 Each time series type has its own documentation page with detailed parameter descriptions and usage examples.